qualia-insights/opentaxliberty/README.md

 - [X] complete the json config file for 1040
 - [X] seperate the W2 in its own json file because it will be used on state forms as well
 - [ ] setup multiple git remotes....one remote at home and one remote at GitLab
+    - I think this is working now....we have to update the git howto
 - [ ] why is test_04_sum_function.py failing when adding values that are None?
     - check out the function test_sum_with_none_values I removed the None value2 from sum to make it work
 - [X] pytests for the W2 json and use pydantic to validate W2 by itself